-- Not enough "outside the box" treatments (*New in July)
+Not enough "outside the box" treatments (*Updated April 2021)

 - Mistake: If you have a chronic health condition that's somewhat rare, or difficult to treat or diagnose, then you know how frustrating it can be when traditional approaches don't work.
 People may dismiss you.
 The old medical saying goes "When you hear hoofbeats behind you, don't expect to see a zebra".
 So what if you're a zebra, and you don't fit into neat boxes?
 Examine.com can already be of some help, but we could do much, much better.

 - Improvement: Over the winter, this mistake went from "red" to "yellow".
 Hooray!
 We've been feeding new studies on outside the box treatments into our membership database, and as treatments reach a threshold number of studies, we'll start crafting pages for each one.
 The treatments range from meditation to "forest bathing" to psychedelics!